-Deborah Ausburn is a member of Taylor English’s Litigation and Dispute Resolution and Public Interest and Advocacy practice groups, where she focuses on advising and defending non-profit groups.
-Her clients range from political advocacy groups to youth-serving organizations.
-Ms. Ausburn’s experience includes successful cases before the United States Supreme Court in constitutional claims, extensive work in free speech and religious freedom issues, and dozens of successful jury trials.
-That experience has given her a national presence with non-profit groups involved in political advocacy.
-She assists them with the intricacies of strategic planning, corporate governance, defamation law, and government regulation.
+Deborah Ausburn is a member of Taylor English’s Litigation and Dispute Resolution Department, where she focuses on advising and defending youth-serving organizations.
+Ms. Ausburn has spent more than 30 years as a social worker, foster parent, criminal prosecutor, and civil trial attorney.
+Her experience includes successful cases before the United States Supreme Court in constitutional claims, extensive work in free speech and religious freedom issues, and dozens of successful jury trials.
+That experience has given her a national presence with organizations that serve young people.

-In addition, Ms. Ausburn has more than 30 years experience as a social worker, foster parent, criminal prosecutor, and civil trial attorney.
-That background has given her unique insights into defending day care centers, camps, schools, and mentoring organizations.
+Ms. Ausburn's background has given her unique insights into defending child care centers, camps, schools, and mentoring organizations.
 She has volunteered with and defended youth-serving organizations throughout the United States in matters as diverse as personal injury cases, intrusive government regulations, libel and slander issues, and claims of sexual abuse.
+She has conducted numerous investigations of claims of historic child abuse and sexual assault or harassment claims.
+She also advises youth-serving organizations about child protection policies, staff screening, conduct standards, cyberbullying, and best practices for protecting the children in their care.

-Prior to joining Taylor English, Ms. Ausburn worked with well-respected civil litigation firms defending personal injury claims against youth-serving organizations and medical facilities as well as defending day care centers and private schools in disputes with state and federal governments.
-She served as a federal prosecutor in the Western North Carolina district, prosecuting cases of sexual assault, child abuse, and drug trafficking.
-She has worked with non-profit legal foundations, defending free speech, religious liberties, and property rights in various federal courts.
+Prior to joining Taylor English, Ms. Ausburn worked with well-respected civil litigation firms defending personal injury claims against youth-serving organizations and medical facilities as well as defending child care centers and private schools in disputes with state and federal governments.
+She served as a federal prosecutor in Western North Carolina, prosecuting cases of sexual assault, child abuse, and drug trafficking.
+She has worked with non-profit legal foundations defending free speech, religious liberties, and property rights in various federal courts.

 - Lead counsel in Solis v.
 Laurelbrook Sanitarium and School, Inc., Case No. 09-6128 (6th Cir., April 28, 2011), successfully defending private vocational school against Department of Labor's attempt to apply workplace regulations